BestMasterChief/ha-market-prediction/README.md

 - Check logs for specific error messages
 - Verify API keys are valid and active

+**"sensor no longer has a state class" error**
+- This is resolved in v2.2.3 with proper state_class definitions
+- Restart Home Assistant after updating

 ### Debug Logging

 Add to `configuration.yaml`: